-- 409. Competent authorities should assess the risks to liquidity and funding that have been identified as material for the institution.
+- 417.448.
+Competent authorities should assess the risks to liquidity and funding that have been identified as material for the institution.
 The purpose of this title is to provide common methodologies to be considered when assessing individual risks and risk management and controls.
-It is not intended to be exhaustive and gives leeway to competent authorities to take into account other additional criteria that may be deemed relevant based on their experience and the specific features of the institution. - 410.
-This title provides competent authorities with a set of common elements for the assessment of risks to liquidity and funding. - 411.
-The methodology comprises three main components: - a. assessment of inherent liquidity risk; - b. assessment of inherent funding risk; and - c. assessment of liquidity and funding risk management. - 412.
+It is not intended to be exhaustive and gives leeway to competent authorities to take into account other additional criteria that may be deemed relevant based on their experience and the specific features of the institution. - 418.449.
+This title provides competent authorities with a set of common elements for the assessment of risks to liquidity and funding. - 419.450.
+The methodology comprises three main components: - a. assessment of inherent liquidity risk; - b. assessment of inherent funding risk; and - c. assessment of liquidity and funding risk management. - 420.451.
 In the assessment of risks to liquidity and funding, competent authorities should verify the institution's compliance with minimum requirements provided by the relevant EU and national implementing legislation.
-However, these guidelines extend the scope of the assessment beyond those minimum requirements, aiming to allow competent authorities to form a comprehensive view of the risks. - 413.
+EU regulatory requirements, the liquidity coverage ratio (LCR), as specified in the Commission Delegated Regulation (EU) 2015/6157 and the net stable funding ratio (NSFR), as established in Title IV of Part Six of the Regulation (EU) No 575/2013.
+However, these guidelines extend the scope of the assessment beyond those minimum requirements, aiming to allow competent authorities to form a comprehensive view of the risks.

+421.452.
 This assessment flow is represented graphically in Figure 6.